+Did you know that growing houseplants will help clean the air inside your home?
 Houseplants are very beneficial in the air we breathe.
 They purify and renew our indoor air by filtering out the toxins and carbon dioxide we exhale, and then replace it with clean oxygen!
 It is proven that some plants do an excellent job of cleaning the air, while some just help to maintain the quality of the air you breathe.
-Our homes can be filled with VOC’s (volatile organic compounds) that can be aggravating to the sinus and nervous system.
-The dyes in the furniture, new carpet, and some house paints can cause physical discomfort.
+Our homes can be filled with VOC’s, (volatile organic compounds) that can be aggravating to the sinus and nervous system.
+The dyes in new furniture, new carpet, and some house paints can cause physical discomfort.

 It is said that allowing one houseplant per 100 sq. feet will create a beneficial effect.

 Tending houseplants is enjoyable and rewarding during the long gray days of winter.
 There are several varieties of plants available that adjust to lower light levels as well as low water needs.

 Here are some of our favorites:

 - A great choice would be the Baby Rubber plant (‘Peperomia obtusifolia) it prefers filtered light and removes impurities from the air.